t1s1/portfolio/README.md

 # Ted Singdahlsen

 ## Accomplishments
-**As Customer Success Director**
+**As Learner Experience Director**
-Created subscription learner journey, developed processes and policies from scratch *Also*
+- Created subscription learner journey, developed processes and policies from scratch
-Created first opportunity to view and analyze learner behavior, using gathered data
+- Created first opportunity to view and analyze learner behavior, using gathered data

-**As learner experience manager**
+**As Learner Experience Manager**
-Addressed the need for an online learner experience strategy by defining vision and guidance for the presentation of learning content
+- Addressed the need for an online learner experience strategy by defining vision and guidance for the presentation of learning content
-*Also*
-Architected blended learning offering
+- Architected blended learning offering
-Defined Product catalogs, learning path and recommender system strategies
+- Defined Product catalogs, learning path and recommender system strategies
-Applied machine learning to product data for insights and guidance
+- Applied machine learning to product data for insights and guidance

-**As digital experience architect**
+**As Digital Experience Architect**
-Led agile team to develop innovative video presentation tools, to win large contract for Microsoft content development
+- Led agile team to develop innovative video presentation tools, to win large contract for Microsoft content development
-*Also*
-Prototyped new learning interface that combined lab work, live sessions, and asynchronous learning, plus improved lab experience
+- Prototyped new learning interface that combined lab work, live sessions, and asynchronous learning, plus improved lab experience

-**As software engineer**
+**As Software Engineer**
-Enhanced the effectiveness of online training by developing features to deliver eLearning (over 10,000 students in multiple languages) for Fortune 500 client
+- Enhanced the effectiveness of online training by developing features to deliver eLearning (over 10,000 students in multiple languages) for Fortune 500 client
-*Also*
-Created game-based learning using Unity game engine
+- Created game-based learning using Unity game engine
-Developed elearning development and delivery system
+- Developed elearning development and delivery system

 **As educational technologist**
-Addressed the need for an online course catalog by developing a versatile solution that could combine with several CMSs (including advanced filtering), which resulted in increased access to course content for internal and external users
+- Addressed the need for an online course catalog by developing a versatile solution that could combine with several CMSs (including advanced filtering), which resulted in increased access to course content for internal and external users
-*Also*
-Developed custom eLearning UIs and video player capabilities
+- Developed custom eLearning UIs and video player capabilities

 ### Other Accomplishments
-* Created ecommerce websites for clients, including one entirely in Japanese.
+- Created ecommerce websites for clients, including one entirely in Japanese.
-* Designed video editing lab at Bard College
+- Designed video editing lab at Bard College
-* Produced live electronic performance events
+- Produced live electronic performance events
-* Taught computer animation, multimedia, and interactive media
+- Taught computer animation, multimedia, and interactive media
-* Designed and developed 3D trial animations for major law firms
+- Designed and developed 3D trial animations for major law firms
-* Developed 3D levels and characters for innovative gaming start-up
+- Developed 3D levels and characters for innovative gaming start-up
-* Invented method for obtaining VR experience from video
+- Invented method for obtaining VR experience from video
-* Co-wrote and co-produced 4 albums of original electronic music
+- Co-wrote and co-produced 4 albums of original electronic music

 ## Work History
-**Technical Instructional Designer** at Red Hat *(January 2021 – present)*
+**Senior Instructional Designer** at Red Hat *(January 2021 – present)*
 Lead online-focused learning strategy, cross-functional collaboration, data-driven learning design

 **Learning Experience Manager** at Global Knowledge *(January 2017 – January 2021)*